EkkoFlame/BoozeBud/README.md

 On feature/new-feature branch:
 Adding stuff to feature/new-feature branch

-Adding text from Nino Kompjuter Centar
+Adding text from Nino Kompjuter Centar.
+And adding first tag.
+0.0.1